Stochastic Quantum Mechanics Trajectories Near Schwarzschild Horizon Black Holes: Introduction

 This work explores stochastic quantum mechanics in the context of curved spacetime, with a particular focus on the Schwarzschild metric.
 From exact solutions to the Klein-Gordon equation, we determine both the geodesic and stochastic velocities of particles, allowing us to calculate and analyze their trajectories in the vicinity of a black hole and represent them in different frames of reference.
 The article is organized as follows:

-Section \ref{ch2} presents the covariantization of stochastic quantum equations, based primarily on the results of Escobar, Matos, and Aquino \cite{escobar2025fundamental}.
+Section \ref{ch2} presents the covariantization of stochastic quantum equations following the methodology presented in \cite{chavanis2016derivationgeneralizedschrodingerequation, axioms13090606}, but since the treatment is in the relativistic regime we aim for a relativistic generalization based primarily on the results of Escobar, Matos, and Aquino \cite{escobar2025fundamental}.
 In Section \ref{ch3}, we study the solution of the Klein–Gordon equation for massless scalar fields in Schwarzschild spacetime.
 The application of these solutions within stochastic quantum mechanics in curved spacetimes is developed in Section \ref{ch4}, where we analyze the stochastic trajectories of highly energetic photons by varying specific parameters such as angular momentum $l$, particle's frequency $\omega_{0}$, and computational integration time.
 Finally, in Section \ref{ch5}, we discuss and draw conclusions about the results obtained.